brbsix/installdist/README.rst

 About
 =====

 :code:`installdist` is used to ease the installation of local Python packages.
 It will probably be most useful to developers who are working with Python packages.
-With a single command, it will look for the nearest **dist/** directory, identify the package with the highest version (or latest timestamp), uninstall any pre-existing package of the same name, then install the package to the local installation.
-It doesn't do anything :code:`pip` fundamentally can't, it just simplifies the workflow greatly.
+With a single command, it will look for the nearest **dist/** directory, identify the package with the highest version (or most recent timestamp), uninstall any pre-existing package with the same name, then install the package to the local installation.
+It doesn't do anything that :code:`pip` fundamentally can't, it just simplifies the workflow greatly.

 Installation